 Market & K St (K St Entrance)

-Volunteers are in the office Tuesday and Thursday 1-4 pm and during Aberdeen First Fridays.
+Volunteers are in the office Thursday and Friday from 1-4 pm and during Aberdeen First Fridays from 5-8 pm.